SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Option 1: JBoss Fuse Configuration using Spring configuration file

 It is necessary to create and deploy a Spring XML configuration file under the JBoss Fuse deploy folder.
-The following is a sample Spring configuration showing necessary configuration in order to successfully connect to the Solace Message Broker.
+The following is a sample Spring configuration showing necessary configuration in order to successfully connect to the Solace Event Broker.
 The XML configuration file can have any name, e.g.: spring.xml

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>